ndiamant/blackboxProject/INSTRUCTIONS.md

 Plyj only works in Python 2.

 ### Glossary
+* [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree): a tree data structure that represents code's structure.
+Generated from code to give to the compiler.
 * blackbox: the read only server that collects all of the java files from blueJ
 * file ID: part of the index, is a persistent identifier for a file used to track a file over multiple edits
 * index: A tuple of integers taken from the byte code in an index file from whitebox: (source file id, master event id, file start position, file length, compilation success [1 or 0])